 The Nonsuch Bay RS Elite Challenge offers top-quality racing for highly qualified skippers and their teams.
 Racing is held in close proximity to Pigeon Beach inside Falmouth Harbour where Nonsuch Bay Resort features a hospitality tent for RS Elite Challenge competitors and their guests, as well as providing delicious food for sale for what is expected to, once again, be hundreds of spectators.

 Racing is done in two preliminary heats of three races each.
 The two top finishers of each heat go to the final round, which also consists of three races.
 All races are approximately 15 to 20 minutes in length, keeping them challenging and exciting to watch!

-Racing is expected to once again begin at 1 pm and the prize giving will be held on the beach at approximately 5 pm.
-The top prize provided by Antigua Sailing Week’s sponsor Nonsuch Bay Resort, is one week’s bed and breakfast accommodation and use of all sailing equipment at Nonsuch Bay Resort, Antigua.
+Racing is expected to, once again, begin at 12 noon and the prize giving will be held on the beach at approximately 4 p.m.
+The top prize provided by Antigua Sailing Week’s sponsor Nonsuch Bay Resort, is one week of bed and breakfast accommodation and use of all sailing equipment at Nonsuch Bay Resort, Antigua.
 Trophies will also be awarded to 1st, 2nd and 3rd places overall.

 If you are interested in participating in the 2017 RS Elite Challenge, please contact the race organisers at email@example.com.